Nutritionist (Dietitian)

 Nutritionist Program Accreditation

 Accreditation organizations measure and verify the educational quality of academic programs.
-An accredited institution has proven itself to meet high academic standards for educational rigor and quality.
-Without accreditation, students, staff, faculty, and employers seeking to employ nutritionists cannot be certain of the level of academic rigor and professionalism a program offers.
+An accredited institution has proven to meet high academic standards for educational rigor and quality.
+Without accreditation, students, staff, faculty, and employers seeking to employ nutritionists cannot be sure of the level of academic rigor and professionalism a program offers.
 Students applying for federal aid in the United States can only attend colleges or universities with regional or national accreditation.

 Specific programs or entire institutions can be accredited by programmatic, regional, or national accreditation organizations.
-Programmatic accreditation in the field of dietetics is given by four organizations: the Accreditation Council for Education in Nutrition and Dietetics (ACEND), which is part of the Academy of Nutrition and Dietetics (AND) and overseen by the Association of Specialized and Professional Accreditors (ASPA).
+Programmatic accreditation in dietetics is given by four organizations: the Accreditation Council for Education in Nutrition and Dietetics (ACEND), which is part of the Academy of Nutrition and Dietetics (AND) and overseen by the Association of Specialized and Professional Accreditors (ASPA).

 There are several reputable regional accreditation agencies that are all approved by the Council for Higher Education Accreditation (CHEA).